anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 target domain:
 : the domain that a pledge is going to be bootstrapped into

-Note that this document utilizes a more generic terminology regarding PKI management operations to be independent of a specific enrollment protocol terminology certification request:
+This document utilizes generic terminology regarding PKI management operations to be independent of the terminology of a specific enrollment protocol.

+certification request:
 : message requesting a certificate with proof of identity